dmatthan/omairplay/README.md

 Turn your Omarchy machine into an AirPlay speaker.

-Use your iPhone as a music remote for your Omarchy machine.
-Pick it from the AirPlay list, and audio plays through your desktop.
+Use your iPhone as a music remote for a native lossless music experience.
+Choose your device from the iOS AirPlay list, and the audio plays through your system.

-`shairport-sync` can already do this from a terminal.
-OmairPlay exists because the parts around it are the fiddly bit: it installs what's needed, opens only the firewall ports AirPlay actually uses and only to your local network, puts the receiver's state in your bar, and shows what's playing — using your current Omarchy theme.
+This plugin is powered by `shairport-sync`, which does this via the terminal.
+OmairPlay simplifies the setup and implements a seamless experience: it installs what's needed, opens only the firewall ports AirPlay actually uses and only to your local network, puts the receiver's state in your bar, and shows what's playing -- all using your current Omarchy theme, of course!

 ## Requirements